amwaleh/PDF-knowledge-base/ReadMe.md

 ### Agents
-Phidata uses [agent](https://github.com/phidatahq/phidata) carry out tasks, this agents utilize LLM, various tools, Memory and knowledge base to enhance the A.I experience
+Phidata uses [agents](https://github.com/phidatahq/phidata) carry out tasks, this agents utilize LLM, various tools, Memory and knowledge base to enhance the A.I experience

 ### Vector Database
 Vector databases enable us to store information as embeddings and search for “results similar” to our input query using cosine similarity or full text search.
 These results are then provided to the Agent as context so it can respond in a context-aware manner using Retrieval Augmented Generation (RAG).

-In our example we shall be using `ChromaDb`.
+In our example we shall use `ChromaDb`.
 You can choose any other [vector databases](https://docs.phidata.com/vectordb/introduction) supported by phidata

 ## Create Knowledge Base